ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 #### DB Connections pane

 DB Connections pane is a database-centric view that represents the relationship between databases and replication objects in a tree structure.
-Therefore, it handles four types of objects: DB Connections, DB Connection, Replication Object, and Replication Target Tables.
+Therefore, it handles four types of objects: DB Connections Object, DB Connection Object, Replication Object, and Replication Target Table Object.

-##### DB Connections
+##### DB Connections Object

 - Connect all: Connect all registered but not connected DB Connection
 - Disconnect all: Disconnect all registered and connected DB Connection